 This guide describes the Bay Area Commuter Benefits Program, a program that requires employers with 50 or more full-time employees in the Bay Area to offer commuter benefits to their employees.
 Employers subject to the program are required by law to register via the program website, select a commuter benefit, and offer the benefit to their employees.
-The goal of the program is to reduce greenhouse gas emissions and traffic congestion by using the federal tax code to encourage employees to commute by adopting alternatives to driving alone.
-Commuter benefits also provide potential tax savings for both employers and their employees.
+The goal of the program is to reduce greenhouse gas emissions and traffic congestion by using the encouraging employees to commute using alternatives to driving alone.
+Commuter benefits also provide potential tax savings to some employers and their employees.